-At John A. Lindsay, DDS Periodontics & Implantology, our strongest commitment is to our patients' continued oral health.
+At John A. Lindsay and Daniel R. Noorthoek Periodontics and Implantology, our strongest commitment is to our patients' continued oral health.
 You may have heard the phrase, "tongue-tied" used to describe someone who is having a hard time finding the correct word.
 Few people realize that a tongue tie is a real medical condition where excess connective tissue can prevent the patient's tongue from being able to achieve a normal range of motion.
 This tissue is called frenula.
-A related condition involves too much frenula between the gum line and inner lip, which can interfere with dental aesthetics and alignment of the teeth.
+A related condition involves too much frenula between the gumline and inner lip, which can interfere with dental aesthetics and alignment of the teeth.

 For patients with these conditions, we can perform a surgery called a frenectomy.